-Interview with Filmmaker Frederick Wiseman - Filming Berkeley as a Metaphor
+Interview with Filmmaker Frederick Wiseman on Berkeley as a Metaphor

 We are in the editing room of your documentary feature At Berkeley, located next to your production company Ideale Audience in Paris.
 Did you edit all your films here?

 I edited FOUR documentaries in this room-’La Danse -Le Ballet De L'opera De Paris’, ‘Crazy Horse’, ‘At Berkeley’ and ‘National Gallery’.

 Why did you pick UC Berkeley as the subject of your film?
 I picked Berkeley because it is the best public university in the world.